nfisher23/nickolasfisher.com/content/blog/How-to-use-Mock-Server-to-End-to-End-Test-Any-WebClient-Calls-in-Spring-Boot-Webflux.md

 [Mock Server](https://www.mock-server.com) is a really simple and straightforward way to actually let your application make downstream calls and intercept them.
 That level of abstraction is really nice to have, and gives at least me much more confidence that my code is actually working in a microservices environment.

 There are a few different ways to [run MockServer with junit](https://www.mock-server.com/mock_server/running_mock_server.html), depending on the junit version and how much manual work you want to do.
-I&#39;ll go with the most portable setup for this tutorial.
+I'll go with the most portable setup for this tutorial.

 ## The Service, Using WebClient

-I&#39;m going to reuse code from my last blog post on [mocking dependencies and unit testing in webflux](https://nickolasfisher.com/blog/How-to-Mock-Dependencies-and-Unit-Test-in-Spring-Boot-Webflux).
+I'm going to reuse code from my last blog post on [mocking dependencies and unit testing in webflux](https://nickolasfisher.com/blog/How-to-Mock-Dependencies-and-Unit-Test-in-Spring-Boot-Webflux).
 If you recall, we had a really simple service with basically no logic:

 ```java
 package com.nickolasfisher.testing.service;